 You are provided a fun paper jelly bean hat that you must wear while on the tour and why wouldn’t you want to?
 It’s awesome.

 Here are a few things I learned:

 The jelly center of a jelly bean is a descendant of Turkish delight candy.
 The bean was brought to America in 1861.
 There were eight flavors in 1976, and now there are over 50.

 Most popular three flavors are

 - Black licorice

-Reagan used them for kicking a cigarette habit, and it was said that he eat them before many meetings.
-His favor flavor was licorice and his likeness was the first to become a Jelly Bean mosaic, since his love of the candy helped to further its popularity.
+Reagan used them for kicking a cigarette habit, and it was said that he ate them before many meetings.
+His favorite flavor was licorice, and his likeness was the first to become a Jelly Bean mosaic since his love of the candy helped to further its popularity.

 Now they have likenesses all over, everyone from Elvis and the Pope to Spider-Man and Donald Duck has been made into Jelly Bean art.
 To make one, the photograph is pencil sketched on wood and then colored in to show where the appropriate color bean goes.

 First, the sugar is cooked and molded.
 From there, it is given a hard shell and then shined.
 The coconut bean has actual flakes, and the chocolate has real chocolate.
 There are a ton of stainless containers that are used to take the center and add the hard shell.

 They have over 150 types of candy other than jelly beans—everything from almonds and chocolate to candy corn.
 You can try a lot of these in the store.